This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 Mr. or Ms. Interviewer: Good afternoon.
 How can I help you?

 You: Hello Mr. or Ms. Interviewer This is (your name).
-We had an interview last week on (the date of your interview) for the position of a Personal Support Worker and I’m just following up to see if the position has been filled.
+We had an interview last week on (the date of your interview) for the position of Personal Support Worker and I’m just following up to see if the position has been filled.

 Mr. or Ms. Interviewer: (they will give you an answer)